Sri Ramadasu: Release and reception

 Telugu movie reviewing website idle brain gave 3.75 out of 5 and wrote, "He (Nagarjuna) did extremely well in the title role.
 His histrionics in the last reel where ‘Dasaradhi’ song comes are extraordinary.
 Nobody knows how Sri Ramadasu looks like and whenever we think about Sri Ramadasu in the future, the image of Nagarjuna becomes the visual aid.
 The first half of the film is decent.
 The emotional graph starts growing up from ‘Antha Ramamayam’ song and goes to the peak by the film reaches climax.
 The second half of the film is very good.
 The plus points of this film are Nagarjuna's histrionics, Keeravani's music, K Raghavendra Rao's direction of J. K. Bharavi's script.
 Sri Ramadasu film comes as fresh breeze when we are bombarded with routine and formula flicks.
 I recommend this devotional flick to everybody."

-Another reviewing website India glitz gave an extremely positive review and praised Nagarjuna's performance, in particular, stating, "Nagarjuna is a revelation in a role that calls for nuances and skill.
+India glitz gave a positive review and praised Nagarjuna's performance, in particular, stating, "Nagarjuna is a revelation in a role that calls for nuances and skill.
 It is no romp for him.
 He has put in hard labor both in terms of looks as well as body language.
 The triumph of this role lies in the fact that Nags got the subtleties right.
 An award is just round the corner for him.
 Keeravani in a sense is the other hero of the movie.
 There are 19 songs, each dipped in his own devotion to his art.
 Like in Annamaiya (Annamayya), he has delivered more than he has been asked for.
 His songs create the right mood and momentum for the film to proceed.
 The bhakti rasa is splendidly brought out."

 The Hindu praised Nagarjuna and M. M. Keeravani and wrote, "Nagarjuna steals the show as Ramadasu.
 After playing the role of his lifetime in Annamayya, Nagarjuna comes up with another winner in Sri Ramadasu.
 Nag (Nagarjuna) once again proves he is equally at ease portraying epic characters apart from playing mass, sentiment and glamor roles.
 The highlight of the film is the performance of Nagarjuna in the prison episode.
 Keeravani gives a musical chartbuster and both songs as well as background score and re-recording is excellent and takes the audience into a musical journey.
 Graphic works are superb."